AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v5/index.md

 ```

 ### Local Filesystem
+The `localFileSystem` permission controls access to the user's local file system.
+If not specified, the plugin has no access to the user's file system other than the default access to `plugin://`, `plugin-temp://`, and `plugin-data://`.

 `localFileSystem` accepts:
-* `request`: Allows the plugin to access files on the local file system.
-For files outside of the plugin's data, temporary, and code folders, the user will be prompted for consent.
+* `request`: Allows the plugin to access the local file system using pickers for opening and saving files.
-* `plugin`: Allows the plugin to access the plugin's sandbox, but does not enable file picker APIs.
+* `plugin`: Allows the plugin to access the plugin's storage only.
+* `fullAccess`: Allows the plugin to inspect, modify, and delete files to which you have access on all volumes attached to this device.
+The user will be required to consent before installation or update.

 ```json
 {